hharithaki/Hasra_Dodampegama/content/publication/dodampegama-explanation-2023/index.md

 authors:
 - admin
 - Mohan Sridharan
-date: '2023-01-01'
+date: '2024-01-15'
 publishDate: '2024-12-11T14:32:57.333282Z'
 publication_types:
 - paper-conference
-publication: '*Practical Aspects of Declarative Languages*'
+publication: '*In the International Symposium on Practical Aspects of Declarative Languages (PADL) at POPL, London, UK*'
 doi: 10.1007/978-3-031-52038-9_12
-summary: Practical Aspects of Declarative Languages
+summary: 'International Symposium on Practical Aspects of Declarative Languages (PADL) at POPL'
 abstract: 'State of the art frameworks for ad hoc teamwork i.e., for enabling an agent to collaborate with others “on the fly”, pursue a data-driven approach, using a large labeled dataset of prior observations to model the behavior of other agents